Steliko Lookout: Recreation and access

 Steliko Lookout sits in the Entiat Mountains, a sub-range of the eastern Cascade Range, and can be reached either by road or by a short hike.
 From the town of Entiat, drivers follow the Entiat River Road to Ardenvoir and then continue on National Forest Road 5310, which climbs to Steliko Point.
 The Forest Service and recreation guides describe the road as steep, narrow and partly single-lane, with deep sand in places, and recommend high-clearance four-wheel-drive vehicles when driving all the way to the summit.

 During summer and fall, visitors can usually drive to or near the lookout, subject to current road conditions.
 In winter and early spring, a gate on Road 5310 is closed and access is by a 1.6 mi walk, snowshoe, ski or snowmobile from the closure point at the Steliko work center below.
-The hike has been described as as a moderate, about 3.4 mi round trip with roughly 1500 ft of elevation gain along the road to the summit.
+The hike has been described as a moderate, about 3.4 mi round trip with roughly 1500 ft of elevation gain along the road to the summit.

 Because of its relatively low elevation and short approach, Steliko is considered more accessible year-round than many other Washington fire lookouts and is sometimes promoted by hiking organizations as a winter or shoulder-season destination.
 Views from the summit include the Entiat Valley, the Columbia River drainage and nearby peaks of the Entiat Mountains.